ibm-cloud-docs/virtual-servers/vsi_faqs_vs.md

 {: faq}

 You can migrate only private, dedicated hosts.
 For more information about migrating private, dedicated hosts, see [Migrating a dedicated host instance to another host](/docs/virtual-servers?topic=virtual-servers-migrating-dedicated-host).

+## What servers support suspend billing?
+{: #what-servers-support-suspend-billing}
+{: faq}

+Your virtual server instance must be configured with the following settings to support the suspend billing feature.

+- Hourly SAN
+- A public profile from one of the following families
+   - Balanced
+   - Compute
+   - Memory
+   - Variable compute